Discrepancy-Based Active Learning for Domain Adaptation: Experiments

 \subsection{Office data set}

-The office data set \cite{Saenko2010Office} consists in pictures of office items coming from different domains: amazon or webcam.
+The office data set \citep{Saenko2010Office} consists in pictures of office items coming from different domains: amazon or webcam.
 The task is a multi-classification problem with 31 classes (chairs, printers, ...).
 The goal is to use data from the amazon domain where labels are easily available to learn a good model on the webcam domain where a few labels are chosen using active learning methods.

-\textit{Experimental setup:} We consider the adaptation from the amazon domain with 2817 labeled images to the webcam domain with 795 unlabeled images.
-We use, as input features, the outputs of the ResNet-50 network \cite{He2016ResNet} pretrained on ImageNet, leading to $2048$ features.
-We vary the number of queries from $5$ to $300$, repeating each experiment $8$ times.
-The learning rate is set to $0.001$, the number of epochs to $60$ and the batch size to $128$.
-We use the categorical cross-entropy as loss function and a softmax activation at the last layer.
-Even if this loss does not follow the theoretical assumptions, we observe that our proposed algorithms provide competitive results.
+\textit{Experimental setup:} We consider the adaptation from "amazon" with 2817 labeled images to "webcam" with 795 unlabeled images.
+We use, as input features, the outputs of the ResNet-50 network \citep{He2016ResNet} pretrained on ImageNet.
+We vary $K$ from $5$ to $300$, repeating each experiment $8$ times.
+The learning rate is $0.001$, the number of epochs $60$ and the batch size $128$.

-\textit{Results:} Figure \ref{fig-office-evol} presents the results for the different query and training methods.
-We observe that the two K-medoids algorithms and PLDM provide comparable performances with BVSB and K-means.
-We observe that for the Uniform Weighting or Balanced Weighting schemes, K-medoids and BVSB are better for $K<100$ whereas K-means and BVSB appear in top position for $K>100$.
-It is interesting to notice that $K=100$ is for the K-medoids algorithm a tipping point where the Target Only training method becomes more interesting than the two other training approaches (see Figure \ref{fig-office-evol}.D).
-The fact that for $K>100$ there is no need to use source data can explain why the K-medoids algorithms slightly under-perform BVSB and K-means.
-Notice that for $K>100$ the best results are obtained with the Target Only training method for which K-medoids, K-means and BVSB provide comparable leading scores.

-We present the visualization of the two first components of the PCA transform on Figure \ref{fig-office-acp}.
-We observe that the K-medoids algorithm queries points at the center of the target distribution but at a reasonable distance from the sources.
-The Random and K-means query algorithms select a representative subset of the target distribution but without taking into account the sources and therefore query redundant information.
-K-center and Diversity select data far from the source domain but the selected data are too marginal and do not represent the target distribution at all.
+\textit{Results:} Figure \ref{fig-office-evol}.A presents the results obtained.
+We observe that the K-medoids+W algorithm provides the best performances for almost any $K$ and in particular for small values of $K$.
+We then present the visualization of the two first components of the PCA transform on Figure \ref{fig-office-acp}.
+We observe that the K-medoids+W algorithm queries points at the center of the target distribution but at a reasonable distance from the sources.
+The Random and K-means algorithms select a representative subset of the target distribution but without taking into account the sources and therefore query redundant information.
+K-centers selects data far from the source domain but which are less representative of the the target distribution.